itsalok01/student-diet-college/README.md

 # EXCLUSIVE
-alok wants to become a youtuber.
+alok wants to become a engineer